 .
 It is all singletrack.
 The views are amazing.
 Plan time to take pictures.
 In the summer, this trail can be very hot or very cold and windy.
 Plan for both.
 The Soaring Eagle Trail

-follows the contours of the hills gently ascending to a paved area where a water tank used to be (as of June '16 the water tank is gone) and picnic table near the intersection with Big Valley Trail
+follows the contours of the hills gently ascending to a paved area with a picnic table near the intersection with Big Valley Trail

-From the water tank, go through the gate to enter the new Pump/flow trail (Sugar City Trail
+From the picnic table, go through the gate to enter the new Pump/flow trail (Sugar City Trail

 ).
 The trail descends about 500 ft with lots of bumps, jumps, berms, tabletops and switchbacks.
 It's safe enough for intermediate riders and exciting enough for experts, although the left switchbacks can be tight and hard to master.
 The trail was designed and built by the same folks who built the Tamarancho trails.

 Follow the traverse out of the pump/flow trail until it intersects the Big Valley Trail

 .
 Continue on to Krestrel Loop Trail until you reach the small farm building.
 Turn right on South Tree Frog Loop

 (fire road section).
 This is a short, steep road that will take you to Tree Frog Loop